 Most network engineers start by gaining foundational knowledge in a bachelor’s degree program.
-Common majors include network operations, computer systems management, information systems, information technology, computer engineering, computer science, electrical engineering, and even physics.
+Common majors include network operations, computer system management, information systems, information technology, computer engineering, computer science, data science, electrical engineering, and even physics.

-With a bachelor’s degree in hand, future network engineers generally start with an entry-level position as a network technician.
-As their skills progress, they may advance to a junior network engineer role.
-From there, professionals can pursue several different directions within the network engineering field.
+With a bachelor’s degree in hand, future networking professionals generally start with an entry-level position as a network technician.
+As their skill progresses, they may advance to a junior network engineer role.
+From there, professionals can pursue several directions within the network engineering field.

-The role of a network engineer has significant overlap with several other roles, so transitioning between them may help you better cater your career to your interests.
+The role of a network engineer significantly overlaps with several other roles, so transitioning between them may help you better cater your career to your interests.
 Related job titles include: